aprogrammercalledtom/flypost/docs/development.md

 order: 4
 ---

-HOFFNUNG 3000 is an NodeJS `express` server hosting a `react` application which communicates with the server API.
+ is an NodeJS `express` server hosting a `react` application which communicates with the server API.

 ## Project structure